EPS-Libraries-Berkeley/volt/Reproducibility/zenodo.md

 # Zenodo

-*This page is currently under development.*
+*This page is still under development.*

 To advance open science and reproducibility, it is important to share and archive your code in addition to your data.
 If you archive your code in a repository that provides a digital object identifier (DOI), it will also be easier to cite your code and get credit for it.